 You’ve booked your dream San Diego trip and expect picture-perfect weather.
 But beware, if you’re visiting in the winter or early spring, it can actually rain.
-So adding at least one rainy-day activity to your itinerary makes sense in case precipitation takes over.
+So, adding at least one fun rainy day activity to your itinerary makes sense in case precipitation takes over.

 Even when wet weather isn’t a risk, dreary skies are possible — especially during the appropriately named months of May Gray and June Gloom.
 All this can make planning tricky, particularly if you’ve always envisioned a beach vacation.

 The good news?
 There are plenty of things to do in San Diego when it’s raining.
-From art museums to movie theaters, there really is something for everyone to experience under some cover.
+From art museums to movie theaters, there really is something for everyone to experience indoors.

 Not sure what to do in San Diego in the rain?
 Add these destinations to your inclement weather itinerary.